 Can I arrive late/leave early?

-We ask that everyone arrive by the first session on Saturday morning at 9:30 a.m. to check-in.
+We ask that everyone arrive by the first session on Saturday morning to check-in.
+Doors open at 9 a.m. and the programming begins at 9:30 a.m. sharp.
 You can leave early if your plans require it.

 Do I need ID?

 Yes, please bring a government-issued photo ID for check-in, we will be verifying that each attendee matches an approved application, no exceptions.